 Factors Affecting The Response Time Of The Machine

 Poor Web Hosting

 A web host using outdated hardware/software will result in slower response times for users.
-Plus, even if your server provider is now offering state-of-the-art equipment, there are plenty of options for different types of hosting.
+Plus, even if your service provider is now offering state-of-the-art equipment, there are plenty of options for different types of hosting.
 Usually, web hosting providers (at a minimum) will have the following options: shared hosting, VPS, and dedicated hosting.

 Websites can become quite cumbersome if optimizations are not done.
 Or implemented but not appropriate.
-For example: image size is too large, image is not responsive, CSS/JS file is not minified…
+For example, image size is too large, image is not responsive, CSS/JS file is not minified…

 Lack Of Cache

-Cache is an extremely important step in delivering content more quickly to users.
+The cache is an extremely important step in delivering content more quickly to users.
 Therefore, a shortage of counting memory will create unnecessary waiting time.
 Because the browser has to request a resource from the main server each time it receives a request.
 Instead of accessing them from local caches or intermediate caches, it shortens the physical distance between the server and the user.

 How To Fix Server Response Time?